MultiSafepay/docs/content/online-payments/payment-pages.md

 1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Settings** > **Website settings**.
-3. Click the relevant website.
+3. Click the relevant site.
 4. Select the **Use new payment pages** checkbox.

 **Note:** If the **Use new payment pages** checkbox is not visible, email <integration@multisafepay.com>